energinet-open-incubator/innersource-collaboration/docs/additional_reading/07-FOSS-Terms-Intro-FOSS-strategy.md

 A common comparison is the agricultural cooperative or other non-profit cooperatives.

 Other, strongly marketing driven, approaches such as one comparable to e.g. the ["loss leader" strategy](https://www.investopedia.com/terms/l/lossleader.asp) are existent too.
 Given that Energinet is a public entity, some restrictions regarding applicable strategies exist.
-See the [FOSS Terms guide on public sector specialties](https://github.com/project-origin/origin-collaboration/tree/main/docs/introductory/FOSS-terms-guide/06-FOSS-Terms-Intro-public-sector-specialties.md) and the referenced Energinet legal memo for this.
+See the [chapter 6 in the FOSS Terms Guide] and the referenced [EnerginetFOSS-memo] for this.